goetzrieger/ansible-labs-summit2020/content/ansible-collections/5-creating-collections/_index.md

 └── tests/
 ```

-A short description of the collection structure:
+Here is a short description of the collection structure:

 - The `plugins` folder holds plugins, modules, and module_utils that can be reused in playbooks and roles.